 Academics are a priority in the Greek Community.
 When students join, they become part of a larger group of students who value their academic goals at OSU.
 This group understands what the new member is facing and can provide support in many areas.
 Each chapter on campus has a scholarship officer who initiates programs within the chapter to encourage high academic achievement.
 There are various resources for members on campus such as time management workshops, academic advisors, the career center, etc. Specific academic information about the chapters may be found elsewhere on this website under "Academic Achievement".

-19. What is expected of an associate member or pledge?
+19. What is expected of an associate member?

 The number one priority is to achieve academically.
 Secondly, associate members are expected to learn the local chapter history and national history as well as to get to know the current membership.
 The length of the associate membership period varies from chapter to chapter.